-Trekking in Nepal is an astounding experience for the lifetime.
-Nepal, kingdom of holy Himalayas, natural and cultural variations offer trekkers tremendous and diverse flavors of trekking.
-Basically, the awe-inspiring landscapes, cascading waterfalls, winding rivers, endangered species of flora and faunas, traditional settlements and their age-long civilization and most important, alluring mountain giants with snow-fed including the top of the world, Mt.
+Trekking in Nepal is an astounding experience for Tea House Trekking and the second is Camping Trekking a lifetime Nepal, the kingdom of the holy Himalayas, has natural and cultural variations that offer trekkers tremendous and diverse flavors of trekking.
+Basically, the awe-inspiring landscapes, cascading waterfalls, winding rivers, endangered species of flora and faunas, traditional settlements and their age-long civilization, and most important, alluring mountain giants with snow-fed including the top of the world, Mt.
 Everest (8848m).
 Moreover, UNESCO World Heritage sites including Shwoyambhunath, Pashupatinath, Bouddhanath, Kathmandu Durbar Square, Patan Durbar Square, Bhaktapur Durbar Square, Changunarayan temple, Lumbini and national park including Chitwan National Park and Sagarmatha National Park and the largest conservation area, Annapurna Conservation Area attract thousands of tourists every year.

 Nepal offers us various treks varying from easy to adventurous.
 Some easy and popular treks in Nepal are Ghorepani- Poonhill Trekking, Dhampus-Sarangkot Trekking, Everest View Trekking, Chisapani- Nagarkot Trekking, Dhulikhel- Changunarayan Trekking, Nagarjun Hiking, Sundarijal Hiking, Sivapuri Hiking and many more.
-Similarly, some popular adventurous but rewarding trekking in Nepal are: Everest Base Camp Trekking, Gokyo Valley Trekking, Everest Three Passes Trekking, Makalu Base Camp Trekking, Kanchenjungha Base Camp Trekking, Upper Mustang Trekking, Langtang Valley Trekking, Langtang- Gosainkunda Trekking, Annapurna Base Camp Trekking, Dolpo Region Trekking, Manasalu Base Camp Trekking and so on.
+Similarly, some popular adventurous but rewarding trekking in Nepal is Everest Base Camp Trekking, Gokyo Valley Trekking, Everest Three Passes Trekking, Makalu Base Camp Trekking, Kanchenjungha Base Camp Trekking, Upper Mustang Trekking, Langtang Valley Trekking, Langtang- Gosainkunda Trekking, Annapurna Base Camp Trekking, Dolpo Region Trekking, Manasalu Base Camp Trekking and so on.